yairgd/yairgd.github.io/content/post/yocto_sdk_for_windows.md

 EXTRA_OECONF_append_sdkmingw32 = "--disable-tui --without-curses --without-system-readline --with-python=no"
 ```

-* In this file *st-machine-common-stm32mp.inc* I had to disable some nativesdb packages that were filed during the compilation.
+* In this file *st-machine-common-stm32mp.inc* I had to disable some native SDK packages that were filed during the compilation.
 ```bash
 .
 ST_DEPENDENCIES_BUILD_FOR_SDK_append = " nativesdk-openssl-dev "